CIS565-Fall-2013/Project2-Pathtracer/README.md

 * 8, 0.18
 * 16, 0.25

+For a 600 by 600 image using a TileSize of 8 I acheive an average time-per-frame of 0.33 with a raydepth of 6.
+This comes out to ~6480000 rays/sec.

 Once I fix the thrust::dealloc error in my code ( a quick google search seems to hint at the problem being some sort of ECC problem ) I'm going to do some profiling useing NVidia Visual Profiler ( such a cool tool! ).